arbCoding/PsSp/README.md

 without error.
 This is easy when a research task is a straight line.
 However, when there is back-tracking, iterative analysis with minor tweaks, abandoned lines of exploration, and so on, it becomes exceedingly difficult to be able to provide an accurate account of the actual processing steps necessary to consistently reproduce presented/published results.
 In this age of modern computing, it is simply **absurd** that the seismologist has no other choice than to work with this *severe tool-deficit*.

 The researcher shouldn't need to expend immense amounts of time/energy/mental-bandwidth on making their tools, nor on making them work together.
 They should be focused on doing science.
 While advances in machine learning are allowing the modern seismologist to parse massive amounts of data with little effort, we must still look at our data and question the validity of our analysis/interpretation.
+And we should be able to do this with relative ease and minimal pain.

 ### Purpose